hshahamat/VirtualEye/README.md

 # Virtual Eye
-These virtual eyes can find their right place in a image and always are looking at your mouse cursor.
+These virtual eyes can find their right places on your desktop and always are looking at your mouse cursor.

 Requirements: